-

 Aside from his contributions to the WWII effort, he participated in many other pursuits: He initiated the Physics PhD program at Florida State University, worked in industry, and served on the National Coal Council.
 More recently, in 1996, he patented an invention that provided on-site waste to energy, which would mean savings on waste transport costs.

-Green's career encompassed 17 books, over 400 publications, and numerous patents and awards.
-His impact on the world around him will not be forgotten.
 He is survived by his wife of 67 years, Freda Green, of Gainesville, son Bruce Green of Micanopy, Deborah Green of Orlando, Marcia Green and Tammy Gordon of Gainesville.
 Alex is predeceased by his daughter Linda Green Proctor.

 (Written by friend)